SawPsyder/wingman-ai-customwingman/README.md

 This gives you the best trading routes for your ship and current location.
 You can also specify some parameters to get more specific results.

 - **ship name** (required, just the name without manufacturer.
 So "Cutlass Black" for example)
 - **current location** Anything like Stanton, Hurston, Yela, Area 18, ...
-(Optional, if uexcorp_tradestart_mandatory is set to false in the config.
+(Optional, if [Trade Start Mandatory](https://github.com/SawPsyder/wingman-ai-customwingman?tab=readme-ov-file#trade-start-mandatory-true-false) is set to false in the config.
 Otherwise mandatory.)
 - target position (Traveling from Hurston to Arccorp?
 Maybe you should take something with you if your are flying there anyway!)
 - budget
 - free cargo space (if not given, the ships cargo space is used.
 But got just 56 SCU free in your Caterpillar? -> give this info then.)
 - commodity (Want to trade something specific like gold?)
 - illegal commodities (Dont want to trade drugs?
 Then tell it not to give you these trading routes.)
 - count (How many routes do you want to see?
-Default is 3.)
+Default is set in the "[Default Trade Route Count](https://github.com/SawPsyder/wingman-ai-customwingman?tab=readme-ov-file#default-trade-route-count-number)" configuration option.)

 ### Ask for best selling/buying locations